-We recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
+We recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.
 We will endeavour to provide a safe and welcoming environment where children are respected and valued.
-We will be alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection, and justice.
+We will be alert to the signs of abuse,neglect and exploitation and follow our procedures to ensure that children receive effective support, protection, and justice at the earliest opportunity .

 The procedures contained in this policy apply to all staff, supply staff, volunteers, and governors/members of L.E.A.D.
-Academy Trust, and are consistent with those of Sheffield Local Authority Safeguarding Children Partnership.
+Academy Trust, and are consistent with those of Sheffield Safeguarding Children Partnership.